 - 100% FREE to participate.

-- Spend approximately 15 minutes per week completing each challenge activity.
+- Spend approximately 15 minutes completing each weeks activities.

 - Weekly topics include Understanding Privilege, Housing & Redlining, Justice System Inequities, among many others.